-If you, or someone in your household, has a raised temperature, a continuous cough or have lost your sense of smell/taste, you must not visit us as you may be a carrier of the coronavirus and this poses a risk of spreading the virus to other clients or practitioners of the clinic.
+If you, or someone in your household, has a raised temperature, a continuous cough or have lost your sense of smell/taste, you must not visit us as you may be a carrier of a coronavirus and this poses a risk of spreading the virus to other clients or practitioners of the clinic.

 Sophie, Richard and all the team at Absolute Health